j9ac9k/fbs-slides/slides.md

 ::: incremental

-Qt! (pronunced "cute", not "cue-tea")
+Qt (pronunced "cute", not "cue-tea")

 :::

 - cross-platform framework to create modern and native looking GUIs
+- considered most full-featured, powerful option available for python users
+- alternatives like tkinter, wxPython, and kivy exist, and in some cases may be preferred
+  - realistically most "alternatives" are effetively web services

 ## Little more on Qt